-County Committee: A major donor that makes 70% or more of the initial contributions to candidates, measures, and other general purpose committees in only one county, or in more than one jurisdiction within one county, is a county committee.
+County Committee: A major donor that makes more than 70% of the initial contributions to candidates, measures, and other general purpose committees in only one county, or in more than one jurisdiction within one county is a county committee.

-City Committee: A major donor that makes 70% or more of the initial contributions to candidates, measures, and other general purpose committees in only one city is a city committee.
-(Including consolidated city/county municipalities such as San Francisco.)
+City Committee: A major donor that makes more than 70% of the initial contributions to candidates, measures, and other general purpose committees in only one city is a city committee (including consolidated city/county municipalities such as San Francisco).